maveniverse/toolrunner/README.md

 # Tool Runner

-Tool Runner is a utility and a Maven plugin, that allows one to run (and optionally provision beforehand) supported CLI tools as part of the build.
+Tool Runner is a utility and a Maven plugin, that allows to run (and optionally provision beforehand) supported CLI tools as part of the build.

 ## Requirements